OpenXiangShan/tutorial/docs/performance.md

 How to use:

-add ` XSPerfRolling(‘name’, perfCnt, granularity, clock, reset.`
+add `XSPerfRolling(‘name’, perfCnt, granularity, clock, reset`.

 compile with option `WITH_CHISELDB=1 WITH_ROLLINGDB=1` and run with option `--dump-db`